 Important Floodplain Information

-The following flood hazard information is being made available to the residents of Gaston County to educate about the floodplain areas and how to protect yourself, your family, your property, and your investment.
+The following flood hazard information is being made available to the residents of Gaston County to educate them about the floodplain areas and how to protect yourself, your family, your property, and your investment.
 Drowning is the number one cause of flood deaths.
 Water currents can be deceptive and shallow waters can easily sweep a person off their feet.
 A few inches of flowing water can cause a vehicle to be washed off a road.

 Flood Hazard Areas

 The 100-year floodplain is the area that has a 1 in 100 chance to flood in any year.
 Small floods have a greater chance of occurring in any year and can create a significant flood hazard to people and property close to waterways.
-Flash floods can occur in the spring, summer and fall.
-The flood hazard includes fast moving water, sometimes accompanied by logs and debris.
+Flash floods can occur in the spring, summer, and fall.
+The flood hazard includes fast-moving water, sometimes accompanied by logs and debris.
 Citizens should also be aware that smaller localized flooding may occur where storm drains or channels become temporarily blocked.
 For that reason, citizens should be prepared to evacuate flood hazard areas as soon as the threat is known.

 Warnings will be disseminated through local radio and television stations.
 Flood Watch means that flash flooding is possible within the watch area.
 Flash Flood Warning means that flash flooding is imminent or has been reported in the warning area and evacuation is advisable.